 If ongoing mental health concerns have been identified prior to coming to Tulane, including ADHD and other psychiatric medication needs, you would be better served by seeing a New Orleans community provider who can offer consistent care over an extended time.
 Our Care Coordinator can help you in finding appropriate mental health clinicians.

 If you are looking for a referral to a primary care doctor or specialist, please call 504-865-5255.

 In order to assist in finding the best mental health provider for you, please include in your email any specific preferences you may have.
 This can include insurance (if applicable), location, language proficiency, preferred gender or racial identity of clinician, specialties, etc.

 The Care Coordinator also acts as a centralized point of contact for students, families, and providers who raise questions or concerns about the referral process or who need access to our up-to-date campus and community referral databases.

-Another helpful resource in learning more about community providers is www.psychologytoday.com.
-By searching for therapists based on your zip code, you can read more about each one's experience, any areas of specialty, approach, and insurance information.
-If community providers are recommended, always know that you can phone and/or meet with more than one to see which clinician best fits your needs.
-Ask questions about payment and insurance, location, session time availability and any other concerns you may have.
+Another helpful resource for learning more about community providers is Psychology Today.
+By searching for therapists based on your ZIP code, you can read more about each provider’s experience, areas of specialty, approach to therapy, and insurance information.
+Always know that you can phone or meet with more than one community provider to see which clinician best fits your needs.
+Be sure to ask questions about payment and insurance, location, session time availability, and any other concerns you may have.